fraimwork/fraimwork/README.md

 # Fraimwork

-An app that allows users to translate their repositories from framework to framework.
+A web app that allows users to translate their GitHub repositories from one framework to another.